abdulghani/knam-assignment/README.md

 ## Assumptions
 - Reports are processed asynchronously and not immediately available.
 - Cancellation only works before the report is processed.
+- CRON schedule to process report run every minute to check report to process

 ## Future Improvements
 - Implement authentication and authorization.
+- Add route request validation
 - Add unit and integration tests.
+- Separate data access to a tested model repository